EdgardMoura/Desafio/README.md

 - GitHub link https://github.com/EdgardMoura/Desafio
 - Use the Desafio Tunts.exe executable file available in the path: \ DesafioTunts \ DesafioTunts \ bin \ Debug \
 - Click on the spreadsheet to check the result https://docs.google.com/spreadsheets/d/14D5q1gu-NfV6ky23M7Nt0wZVymLedHkLikv3czovEoc/edit#gid=0
-(can also be seen during execution)
+(can also be seen during execution).

 Considerations: